alfredosalzillo/rollup-plugin-multi-input/README.md

 # rollup-plugin-multi-input

+Use multiple entry points in your rollup bundle.
 Let you use glob in input.
 Preserve the dir structure in the output dir.

 ## Install
 Install via npm or yarn.